 A third of the world’s food ends up as waste during production processes, and among the leading industries in this waste-generation is the cocoa industry.
 Although every part of the cacao fruit has other potential uses, only cacao beans are usually used to make cocoa products like chocolate, cocoa powder, and cocoa butter.
-This leaves out the pod husk, bean shells, and pulp, to end up as waste.
+This leaves out the pod husk, bean shells, and pulp, to end up as waste from chocolate production.

 But these agro-industrial cacao by-products present a valuable source of nutrients, biofuel, and income.